HuskyHacks/PMAT-labs/README.md

 ### 0. Malware Handling and Safety

-This section covers basic malware handing and safety, includiong defanging malware and safe practices for transfer and storage.
+This section covers basic malware handing and safety, including defanging malware and safe practices for transfer and storage.

 ### 1. Basic Static | Basic Dynamic